-Despite immense challenges in the foregoing year, the Company was able to achieve positive results mainly due to export sales; and value addition in its various segments.
+Despite immense challenges in the foregoing year, the Company was able to achieve positive results mainly due to contribution by MDF Board division and value addition in its various products.
 The Company has taken continued steps in the field of sugarcane development, energy efficiency, and value addition to ensure the sustainability of the Company.

 On behalf of the Board of Directors, I would like to acknowledge the contribution of all our employees to the success of the Company.
-I look forward to and pray to Allah Subhana Wa Taa'ala for the next fifty years of success and continuous growth of the Company.
+I look forward to and pray to Allah Subhana Wa Taa'ala for the next years of success and continuous growth of the Company.